heinz-otto/Powershell/README.md

 # Powershell
-Some Scripts for tasks for automation windows
+Some Scripts for tasks for automation windows.

 The scripts should be documented with comments and usage blocks